Introduction

 6. Receiver Noise

 The receiver code noise is a white-noise-like error and can be smoothed electronically using a low pass filter.
-The carrier-to-noise ratio is referred to as the CNR.
+The carrier-to-noise ratio is referred to as the CNR or CNo.

 This error affects both the ranging code and carrier phase measurements, but in different magnitude.
 The accuracy of pseudorange measurements is about 1% of the wavelength ("chip") or better.
 This implies a deviation of about 3 m for the C/A code and about 30 cm for the protected P(Y) code.
 However, when smoothing the code with the carrier phase, the deviation due to C/A code noise can be reduced to about 50 cm.